SKAdNetwork 101: What is it? What does it mean for you?

-- Real-time data – notifications are sent to the network after 24 to 48 hours.
-Any subsequent update to the conversion value would postpone the notification. (notifications are sent 24 to 48 hours after the app opened or the latest update to the conversion value).
-Apple is doing that so deter attempts to tie in the notifications with app activity to identify users.
+- Notifications are sent to the network after 24 to 48 hours.
+Any subsequent update to the conversion value will postpone the notification.
+(Notifications are sent 24 to 48 hours after the app opened or the latest update to the conversion value).
+Apple is doing that to deter attempts to tie in the notifications with app activity to identify users.

 - Advanced attribution services such as deferred deeplinking and long cohorts / LTV.

-Getting the most out of SKAdNetwork as the Advertiser
+Getting the most out of SKAdNetwork as an advertiser

 - Next up is analytics and reporting, to make sense of it all.
 The SKAdNetwork API provides a limited set of values and identifiers, which poses a challenge, yet not an impossible one.
 This is where smart encoding would help you maximize the amount of information you can pass via Apple’s API.

-Measurement Partners are well-positioned to support this whole process, starting with media partner integrations and assuming the central role in verification, analytics, and reporting.
-Here at Singular, we have already announced a solution for implementing SKAdNetwork, and the above are the foundations we will be building into that solution.
-We expect others to follow us on this path.
+Measurement partners such as Singular are well-positioned to support this whole process, starting with media partner integrations and assuming the central role in verification, analytics, and reporting.
+Here at Singular, we’re pretty confident that we provide the best possible solution for implementing SKAdNetwork, and the above are the foundations we have built into that solution.

 Join our Mobile Attribution Privacy (MAP) group on Slack to exchange ideas and ask questions about these new privacy measures.